Frequently Asked Questions

 There are 4 easy ways to apply for free school meals:

-- complete the e-claim for Housing and Council Tax Benefit which includes the option to apply for Free School Meals
+- complete the e-claim for Housing and Council Tax Support which includes the option to apply for Free School Meals

 - complete the on-line application form*